the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-fair.md

 It is an attempt to help researchers work at different capacities, both in individual and collaborative workspaces.
 The RDMkit is open for suggestions from anyone, as long as they abide by the [contributor responsibilities](https://rdmkit.elixir-europe.org/how_to_contribute).

-[FAIR Cookbook](https://faircookbook.elixir-europe.org/content/recipes/community.html) is developed and maintained by life sciences professionals, both in the academia and industry sectors, including members of the ELIXIR community.
-[RDMkit](https://rdmkit.elixir-europe.org/how_to_contribute) is open for suggestions from anyone from within the community and outside of it, as long as they abide by the [contributor responsibilities](https://rdmkit.elixir-europe.org/how_to_contribute).

 Although initiated by open science communities operating in the life sciences, the FAIR principles have rapidly been adopted by publishers, funders, and pan-disciplinary infrastructure programmes and societies to maximise the openness and reusability of the data.